Xiidra Uses, Side Effects, Reviews, & More | Eye Love Cares

-If you think you have the symptoms of dry eye, you will want to contact your doctor or Optometrist right away.
+If you think you have the symptoms of dry eye, you will want to contact your Optometrist right away.
 You will need to be tested for the quantity and quality of your natural tears.
 In order to do this, specific steps will be taken to confirm the diagnosis.

 First, your medical history will be taken into account.
 Your doctor will factor in any current symptoms, pre-existing conditions, medications you are taking, and the climate that you primarily live in.
 The doctor will then look at your eyes externally to evaluate the lid structure and if there are any issues when you blink normally.
 Your eyelids and cornea will also be tested using light and magnification to clearly rule out any issues.
 Finally, tears are tested for quantity and quality.
 A special dye is used to track your natural tears for strength and flow.
 The doctor will easily be able to see if there is an issue with your natural tear structure and how to best improve it.
 After all testing is complete, your doctor will be able to determine the best course of action.